A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation

 \section{Introduction}

-\IEEEPARstart{D}{iscrete}-event systems (DESs) are a widely-used technical abstraction for complex systems (see \cite{zeigler2000theory}), such as traffic control systems, manufacturing systems, and communication systems.
-When the complexity of DESs is high and analytical models are unavailable, a powerful tool for evaluating the performance of DESs is discrete-event system simulation (see \cite{banks2005discrete}).
-In this paper, we consider a problem of identifying the best system design from a finite set of competing alternatives, where “best” is defined with respect to the smallest or largest mean performance.
+Discrete-event systems (DESs) are a widely-used technical abstraction for complex systems \citep{zeigler2000theory}, such as traffic control systems, manufacturing systems, and communication systems.
+When the complexity of DESs is high and analytical models are unavailable, a powerful tool for evaluating the performance of DESs is discrete-event system simulation \citep{banks2005discrete}.
+In this paper, we consider a simulation optimization problem of identifying the best system design from a set of competing alternatives, where “best” is defined with respect to the smallest mean performance.
 The performance of each design is unknown and can be learnt by samples, i.e., by the sample mean of simulation outputs.
-Such problem is often called statistical ranking and selection (R\&S) problem (see \cite{kim2006selecting,chen2011stochastic,fu2015handbook}) or Ordinal Optimization (OO) problem (see \cite{ho1992ordinal} and \cite{ho2008ordinal}).
+Such problem is often called statistical ranking and selection (R\&S) problem \citep{kim2006selecting,chen2011stochastic,fu2015handbook} or Ordinal Optimization (OO) problem \citep{ho1992ordinal,ho2008ordinal}.